 You can see the available times below.

-After booking, you will receive a confirmation email and a downloadable calendar reminder.
+Make sure you have written your email address correctly.
+After booking, we will send a confirmation to your email and a downloadable calendar reminder.
 We will send the link to the Teams meeting later.

 The personal consultation service is provided as a part of the FinHITS project funded by the European Union.